Layika/Graph_Labs/lab03/README.md

 <p>
 These are as follows:
 <p>
 1. Generate a random connected graph.
-Assign a weight for every edge with a random value of 1 - 10.
+Assign a weight for every edge with a random value of 1 - 10
-  2. Implement Dijkstra's algorithm to find and print shortest paths from one vertex to every other.
+2. Implement Dijkstra's algorithm to find and print shortest paths from one vertex to every other
-  3. Generate a matrix of shortest path distances for every vertex-to-vertex pair.
+3. Generate a matrix of shortest path distances for every vertex-to-vertex pair
-  4. Find graph's center, where the sum of minimal distances to every other vertex is minimal.
+4. Find graph's center, where the sum of minimal distances to every other vertex is minimal
-  5. Generate a minimum spanning tree using either Prim's of Kruskal's algorithm.
+5. Generate a minimum spanning tree using either Prim's of Kruskal's algorithm

 ## Running the tests